Unofficial school motto:

 Best campus event:

-ThursDen happens every Thursday night, but Bermuda Shorts Day is the end-of-year block party
+Bermuda Shorts Day is a huge end-of-year block party

 Best live music venue:

 The University of Calgary feels like a place in transition.
-Leading up to the U of C’s 50th anniversary in April, old buildings are being laid to rest and new ones are popping up on those same foundations.
-Just last year, the university opened two new residence halls, and the scheduled completion of the Taylor Institute for Teaching and Learning looks like the centrepiece of 2016.
-Despite Alberta’s recent economic downturn, the U of C remains focused on growth in everything but tuition, which will stay frozen through 2016-17—good news for incoming students.
+Even during the institution’s 50th anniversary in 2016, old buildings were being torn down and new ones were popping up on those same foundations.
+In the past year the university opened new facilities such as the Taylor Institute for Teaching and Learning as well as the long-awaited Canadian Natural Resources Limited Engineering Complex.
+Despite Alberta’s current economic downturn, the administration remains focused on growth in everything but tuition, which will stay frozen through 2017-18—which is good news for incoming students.

-At the top of the list is the Taylor Family Digital Library, a six-storey, ultra-modern facility that boasts a gaming centre (PC and console), soundproof media editing suites, a 3D printer, extensive special collections and a gallery.
+At the top of the list is the Taylor Family Digital Library, a six-storey, ultra-modern facility that boasts a gaming centre, soundproof media editing suites, a 3D printer, extensive special collections and a gallery.

-Campus is barely 10 minutes from downtown.
-Walking across campus seems to take longer than heading down to Kensington to grab lunch.
+The university is barely 15 minutes from downtown.
+Walking across campus seems to take longer than heading to Kensington Road for lunch.
 There you’ll find breakfast joints, coffee houses, Korean fried chicken and even some fine dining.
-The Beltline area has craft beer and artisanal salads.
+The Beltline area offers craft beer, consignment shops and every kind of cuisine a foodie could ask for.

-For downtime, the Eau Claire cinema carries limited-release films, and Prince’s Island Park offers a respite from the city.
-As a word of warning, when looking for a place to live, best to stay out of the suburbs— the sprawl is neverending, and nearly impossible to navigate without a car.
+For downtime, the Globe Theatre carries limited-release films and Theatre Calgary offers $20 matinees.
+When looking for a place to live, avoid the suburbs.
+Calgary’s sprawl is neverending, and hard to navigate without a car.
+But at least we finally have Uber.

-The university has an active Reddit at reddit.com/r/UCalgary.
-For the city’s happenings, there’s AvenueCalgary.com.
+Facebook is your friend for finding events.
+The university has an active subreddit at Reddit.com/r/UCalgary.
+For other happenings, there’s AvenueCalgary.com.